Suspect, 13, in murder of Barnard College student ordered held without bail

 The 13-year-old boy accused of attacking murdered Barnard College freshman Tessa Majors testified in court Friday that he handed a knife to his friend, who then stabbed Majors so brutally he saw “feathers come out of her jacket."

 The teen, who is not being identified by Fox News, was ordered held without bail by New York Family Court Judge Karen Lupuloff.
+He is charged with second-degree murder, first and second-degree robbery and criminal possession of a weapon.

 The New York Police Department (NYPD) reportedly picked up the teen Thursday night on suspicion of criminal trespassing at an apartment near where Majors died.
 WABC reported that the suspect began to discuss the murder and made statements implicating himself.